abinit/abinit/doc/tutorial/spin.md

   * [[pawspnorb]]

-It automatically activates the spin-orbit coupling within PAW (forcing [[nspinor]]=2).
+This activates the spin-orbit coupling within PAW (forcing [[nspinor]]=2).

 Now the practice:
-We consider here Bismuth.
+We consider Bismuth.
-You will have to change the "files" file accordingly, as we here have used the
-potential: 83bi.paw.
-It is a PAW dataset with 5d, 6s and 6p electrons in valence.
+You will have to change the "files" file accordingly, to use the new potential 83bi.paw.
+This is a PAW dataset with 5d, 6s and 6p electrons in the valence.
-Replace the last line of the tspin_x.files by
+Replace the last line of the tspin_x.files by:

     ../../../Psps_for_tests/83bi.paw

 You can copy the file ~abinit/tests/tutorial/Input/tspin_6.in in Work_spin (one Bismuth atom in a large cell).
-Change accordingly the file names in tspin_x.files, then run the calculation.
-It takes about 10 secs on a recent computer.
+Change the file names in tspin_x.files accordingly, then run the calculation.
+It takes about 10 seconds on a recent computer.

 {% dialog tests/tutorial/Input/tspin_6.in %}

-Two datasets are executed: the first one without spin-orbit coupling, the second one using  [[pawspnorb]]=1.
+Two datasets are executed: the first without spin-orbit coupling, the second one using  [[pawspnorb]]=1.

-The results (eigenvalues) are:
+The resulting eigenvalues are:

 ```
  Eigenvalues (hartree) for nkpt=   1  k points: